aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

 .. note::

-    When perfoming calculations for a publication, you can export your provenance graph using ``verdi export create`` and upload it to the `Materials Cloud Archive`_, enabling your peers to explore the provenance of your calculations online.
+    When perfoming calculations for a publication, you can export your provenance graph (meaning all the content of the nodes and their connections) into an archive file using ``verdi export create``, and then upload it to the `Materials Cloud Archive`_, enabling your peers to explore the provenance of your calculations online.

 Once the workchain is finished, use ``verdi process show <PK>`` to inspect the ``PwBandStructureWorkChain`` and find the PK of its ``band_structure`` output.
 Use this to produce a PDF of the band structure: